GodotSteam/GodotSteam/docs/tutorials/initializing.md

 In this tutorial, we will cover the basic initialization of Steamworks in your game; as well as getting callbacks globally.
 [Check out the common issues tutorial if](/tutorials/common_issues/) you have issues getting things to work too.

-Please note, this tutorial is only valid for the module version of GodotSteam; the GDNative version will already have these functions present.
+Please note, this tutorial is only valid for the module and GDExtension versions of GodotSteam; the GDNative version will already have these functions present.

 ---